The following example shows how to run two separate processes to initialize MATLAB® struct arrays.

 Open two command windows.

 defined on the system path.
-If running UNIX®, ensure matlabroot
+If running UNIX®, ensure matlabroot/runtime/archLD_LIBRARY_PATH and DYLD_LIBRARY_PATH are

 set properly.